-Willowherbs (epilobium spp.) aren’t a stranger to our Edible and Medicinal Plants blog.
+Willowherbs (Epilobium spp.) aren’t a stranger to our Edible and Medicinal Plants blog.
 We covered Fireweed previously, the star of the species as far as human usage goes.
 And the showiest.
 The others are mostly quainter looking, but I think they deserve a moment in the sun too.

 There are other species that share the name.
 Occasionally, skullcap is called hooded willow herb.
 And purple loosestrife is sometimes called purple willow herb.